Crisis Management Planning

 – Outrage based on something that has been posted or published

-It is very likely that you have come across or at least read about more than one incidents relating to the above.
+It is very likely that you have come across or at least read about more than one incident relating to the above.
 Therefore, it is imperative to consider crisis management as a critical organizational function.
 Foresighted organizations tend to have a crisis plan in place, with Public Relations practitioners as an integral part of the plan.
 A vast amount of information is available regarding crisis management and planning from various researches conducted on the topic as well as the public knowledge base from field practitioners.
 However, it can be difficult to synthesize exactly what should be the best practices when it’s YOU who is faced with adversity.
 So here is a concise action plan that we hope to be helpful for any businesses to formulate an effective process so that, if ever faced with a crisis, the organization is ready to manage without missteps that might further aggravate the situation.
 Make sure that you put a crisis management plan in place which contains the following:

-This can vary depending on the type of your business/organization and the different crises you anticipate to occur, whether due to human error, technical faults or other causes.
+This can vary depending on the type of your business/organization and the different crises you anticipate to occur, whether due to human error, technical faults, or other causes.

 It’s important to decide on specific people who should be in charge of managing different aspects of the crises, including arbitration with aggrieved persons, dealing with any perpetrators, managing any victims, responding to queries from the public, making official statements, debriefing team members on next steps, etc. Clarify the roles of the spokesperson and key players involved.

 Depending on the gravity and type of crisis, deferring responses on behalf of the organization might be a good idea to contain the situation without escalation.
 However, DO NOT say “No comments”.
-This could only generate suspicions, mistrust and further outrage.
+This could only generate suspicions, mistrust, and further outrage.
 Speak along the lines of “at this time, we are in the midst of an investigation and do not have all the facts.
 However, we will be providing an update on Tuesday to provide more details to your queries”.
 Make it a point to clearly communicate when a response or further information should be expected.

-Again, this could vary depending on the timing, nature and magnitude of the crisis.
+Again, this could vary depending on the timing, nature, and magnitude of the crisis.
 However, a piece of general advice would be to use your best influencers and advocates.
 These individuals could be your best allies in times of crisis, not just for promotions of goods and services.

 Tips for Social Media during a Crisis:

-– Pause scheduled posts, paid ads and marketing emails
+– Pause scheduled posts, paid ads, and marketing emails

 – Assess planned blogging and campaign schedule for appropriateness